codrops/TypographyMotion/README.md

 # Typography Motion Effect

-The demo for the tutorial on how to recreate a letter stagger animation with GSAP and Splitting.js, based on Thibaud Allie's work as seen on http://www.danimorales-style.com/.
+The demo for the tutorial on how to recreate a letter stagger animation with GSAP and Splitting.js, based on [Thibaud Allie's](https://dribbble.com/thibaudallie) work as seen on [Dani Morales](http://www.danimorales-style.com/).

 ![Typography Motion](https://tympanus.net/codrops/wp-content/uploads/2020/06/TypographyMotion_featured.jpg)